scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 .. _sec:title:

 ------------------------------------------------------------------------------------------------------------
-SHADOW: An algorithm reference and testing framework for scheduling data-intensive workflows
+SHADOW: A workflow scheduling algorithm reference and testing framework
 ------------------------------------------------------------------------------------------------------------

 .. class:: abstract

 As the scale of science projects increase, so does the demand on computing infrastructures.
+The complexity of science processing pipelines, and the heterogeneity of the environments on which they are run, continues to increase;
-Data-intensive science pipelines that are being developed for new, exa-scale projects (e.g. the Square Kilometre Array (SKA)) necessitate the development of both new applications, as well as techniques for the processing of entire application pipelines.
-Sheduling algorithms are continually being developed and optimised for different science use cases, environments, and objectives; however, in many systems that are used to deploy science workflows for major science projects, the same algorithms and heuristics are used.
-We have developed SHADOW, a workflow-oriented scheduling algorithm framework to facilitate the development and testing of new algorithms against the 'industry standards'.
-SHADOW has implementations of common scheduling heuristics, with the intention of continually updating the library with heuristics, metaheuristics, and mathematical optimisation approaches in the near future.
+in order to deal with this, the algorithmic approaches to executing these applications must also be adapted and improved to deal with this increased complexity.
+An example of this is workflow scheduling, algorithms for which are continually being developed and optimised for different science use cases, environments, and objectives; however, in many systems that are used to deploy science workflows for major science projects, the same algorithms and heuristics are used for scheduling.
+We have developed SHADOW, a workflow-oriented scheduling algorithm framework built to address an absence of open implementations of these common algorithms, and to facilitate the development and testing of new algorithms against these 'industry standards'.
+SHADOW has implementations of common scheduling heuristics, with the intention of continually updating the framework with heuristics, metaheuristics, and mathematical optimisation approaches in the near future.
 In addition to the algorithm implementations, there is also a number of workflow and environment generation options, using the companion utility SHADOWGen; this has been provided to improve the productivity of algorithm developers in experimenting with their new algorithms over a large variety of workflows and computing environments.
 SHADOWGen also has a translation utilities that will convert from other formats, like the Pegasus DAX file, into the SHADOW-JSON configuration.
-  SHADOW is open-sourced and uses key SciPy libraries; the intention is for the library to become a reference implementation of scheduling algorithms, and provide algorithm designers an opportunity to test their developments in a within the framework.
+SHADOW is open-sourced and uses key SciPy libraries; the intention is for the framework to become a reference implementation of scheduling algorithms, and provide algorithm designers an opportunity to develop and test their own algorithms with  the framework.
 SHADOW code is hosted on GitHub at https://github.com/myxie/shadow; documentation for the project is available in the repository, as well as at https://shadowscheduling.readthedocs.org.

-.. class:: keywords

-   workflows

-.. _ssec:subtitle:

 Introduction
 ------------

-To obtain useful results from the raw data produced by science experiments, a series of scripts of applications is often required to produce tangible results.
-These application pipelines are referred to as Science Workflows :cite:`alkhanak2016`, which are typically a Directed-Acyclic Graph (DAG) representation of the dependency relationships between applications tasks in a pipeline.
+To obtain useful results from the raw data produced by science experiments, a series of scripts or applications is often required to produce tangible results.
+These application pipelines are referred to as Science Workflows :cite:`alkhanak2016`, which are typically a Directed-Acyclic Graph (DAG) representation of the dependency relationships between application tasks in a pipeline.
 The processing of Science Workflows is therefore an example of the DAG-Task scheduling problem, which is in the class of NP-Hard problems :cite:`kwok1999`.
 Science workflow scheduling is a field with varied contributions in algorithm development and optimisation, which address a number of different sub-problems within the field :cite:`wu2015a,chaari2014,benoit2013,herroelen1998,rodriguez2016,burkimsher`.
 Unfortunately, implementations of these contributions are difficult to find;
-for example, implementations that are only be found in code that uses it --- such as in simulation frameworks like WorkflowSim :cite:`topcuoglu2002,chen2012a`; others are not implemented in any public way at all:cite:`yu2006, `abrishami2010`.
+for example, implementations that are only be found in code that uses it, such as in simulation frameworks like WorkflowSim
+:cite:`topcuoglu2002,chen2012a`; others are not implemented in any public way at all :cite:`yu2006,abrishami2010`.
 These are also typically used as benchmarking or stepping stones for new algorithms;
 for example, the Heterogeneous Earliest Finish Time (HEFT) heuristic continues to be used as the foundation for scheduling heuristics :cite:`durillo2012,caniou2018`, meta-heuristics, and even